-Resminostat is an orally administered histone deacetylase (HDAC) inhibitor with an innovative epigenetic mechanism of action that potentially represents a novel therapy for a broad spectrum of oncology indications, both in monotherapy and particularly in combination with other anti-cancer drugs.
+Resminostat is an orally administered histone deacetylase (HDAC) inhibitor with an innovative mechanism of action that potentially represents a novel therapy for a broad spectrum of oncology indications, both in monotherapy and particularly in combination with other anti-cancer drugs.

 Assets available for out-licensing